densify-quick-start/helm-optimize-resources/README.md

 [![Watch the video](https://image.ibb.co/i4rBSR/1920x1080_125pct_laptop.png)](https://asciinema.org/a/Rxbp7rQpwEhGZ0G9Hx8HrFzNx)

 ## License
-helm-optimize-resources is available under the Apache 2.0 license.
+helm-optimize-resources is available under the MIT license.
 See the LICENSE file for more info.